meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 If Wiener provided the schematic for the cybernetic society, Marshall McLuhan diagnosed its sensory reality.
 Writing in the gap between Wiener's post-war anxiety and Deleuze's late-century analysis, McLuhan recognized that the feedback loop had moved from the factory floor to the central nervous system.

 Wiener feared that humans would be treated like machines.
 McLuhan argued that we had already become the servomechanisms of our technologies.
 In *Understanding Media* (1964) and *The Medium is the Massage* (1967), McLuhan transposed cybernetics into anthropology.
-He understood that media are not passive channels for information, but active environments that "work us over."
+He understood that media are not passive channels for information, identifying them as active environments that "work us over."
 The "Massage" is nothing less than the continuous modulation of the human sensorium—a cybernetic adjustment of the subject to fit the system.

 In an electronic age, the human being is no longer the operator of the tool, but the component that closes the loop.
 He wrote: